 If your application for voluntary membership in the National Insurance Scheme is not approved, then your travel insurance should also include health insurance.

 - Accidents, home contents, and travelling

 - Hospital expenses if you travel outside the EEA/USA

 - Travel expenses back/Repatriation to Norway in case of serious injury/death

 It is the students' responsibility to make sure they have travel insurance before they leave.

 The National Insurance Scheme provides entitlement to reimbursement of certain medical services, but they do not cover e.g. repatriation in case of illness.

 Heading to a country within the European Economic Area (EEA/EØS)?

 Make sure to bring a European Health Insurance Card before you go.
 This card proves that you are entitled to the reimbursement of expenses for necessary medical treatment when you are staying in another EEA country or Switzerland temporarily.
 You are entitled equal treatment as the country's own citizens.
-You apply for the European Health Insurance Card on the website of HelseNorge.
+Both compulsory and voluntary members of the National Insurance Scheme can request the European Health Insurance Card on the website of HelseNorge.